HRU (security): Description of the model

 The HRU model defines a protection system consisting of a set of generic rights R and a set of commands C. An instantaneous description of the system is called a configuration and is defined as a tuple $(S,O,P)$ of current subjects $S$, current objects $O$ and an access matrix $P$.
 Since the subjects are required to be part of the objects, the access matrix contains one row for each subject and one column for each subject and object.
 An entry for subject $s$ and object $o$ is a subset of the generic rights $R$.

 The commands are composed of primitive operations and can additionally have a list of pre-conditions that require certain rights to be present for a pair $(s,o)$ of subjects and objects.

 The primitive requests can modify the access matrix by adding or removing access rights for a pair of subjects and objects and by adding or removing subjects or objects.
 Creation of a subject or object requires the subject or object not to exist in the current configuration, while deletion of a subject or object requires it to have existed prior to deletion.
 In a complex command, a sequence of operations is executed only as a whole.
 A failing operation in a sequence makes the whole sequence fail, a form of database transaction.

+An example of such a command, as described by Gollmann, is: